• About Us

 Disabling a laptop keyboard can be quite tricky.
 Since it’s built in or hardwired to your laptop, you can’t easily detach or remove it unlike with a PC.
 You might have to hire the services of a computer technician who will open your laptop to replace its built-in keyboard.

 If your laptop keyboard gets damaged or acts strangely, you can disable it so that you can use an external keyboard instead.
 In most cases, you don’t need to disable your laptop’s built-in keyboard since the computer can support multiple keyboards at once.
-However, if your laptop’s damaged keyboard is causing problems (a jammed or stuck key for example), then you might have no choice but to disable it completely.
-Disabling your laptop keyboard will also prevent accidental keystrokes.

 Some tutorials on the web advise users to uninstall the keyboard drivers.
 The problem is, Windows can be quite stubborn and will immediately reinstall the drivers.
 In some cases, the keyboard will continue to be functional despite uninstalling or disabling its drivers.
 The solution is to force Windows to use incompatible drivers which will cause the keyboard to stop functioning completely.